 Erie Insurance is certainly not the worst insurance company for victims to go up against in personal injury auto accident cases.
 Erie settles the lion's share of its cases and is often very reasonable about settlement value after a lawsuit is filed.

-This insurance company is certainly not the worst draw for victims in personal injury auto accident cases.
-First, more than the usual suspects, this insurer writes larger insurance policies, at least in Maryland.
-As a result of so many insurance companies competing for business (because people are price shopping more than ever on the Internet), insurance companies are writing smaller insurance policies in exchange for smaller premiums.
-Thankfully for everyone, Erie seems to still write pretty decent sized policies.
+More than some other companies, this insurer writes larger insurance policies, at least in Maryland.
+With so many insurance companies competing for business in a world where more people than ever are price shopping online, insurance companies are writing smaller insurance policies in exchange for lower premiums.
+Erie, on the other hand, still seems to write decently sized policies.

-Like most insurance companies, this insurer is often willing to dramatically increase its settlement offer after a lawsuit has been filed.
-This is particularly true in Baltimore City or Prince George's County, Maryland's best two jurisdictions for victims.
-This insurer is often motivated to settle after a lawsuit is filed because it cares, more than most insurance companies it seems, about its litigation costs.
+Like most insurance companies, Erie will dramatically increase its settlement offer after a lawsuit has been filed.
+This applies in particular in Baltimore City and Prince George's County, Maryland's two best jurisdictions for victims.
+This insurer is often motivated to settle after a lawsuit is filed because it cares more than most insurance companies about its litigation costs.